thephez/dpp-spec/docs/identity.md

 ```
 PublicKeys
+validatePublicKeysFactory
   ✓ should return invalid result if there are duplicate key ids
   ✓ should return invalid result if there are duplicate keys
   ✓ should return invalid result if key data is not a valid DER
   id
     ✓ should be present
     ✓ should be a number
     ✓ should be an integer
     ✓ should be greater or equal to one
   type
     ✓ should be present
     ✓ should be a number
   data
     ✓ should be present
     ✓ should be a string
     ✓ should be no less than 1 character
     ✓ should be no longer than 2048 character
     ✓ should be in base64 format
   isEnabled
     ✓ should be present
     ✓ should be a number
 ```

 ## State Transition Structure